muzztafa/Pie-Solutions-Test/README.md

 # Flutter Test | Pie Solutions

 A simple mobile application using Flutter that fetches random data using a REST API and stores it in its local storage for any local manipulations.
+This is part of my recruitment test for Pie Solutions.

 # Screenshots